 So my advice is to stick with one of the two options we discussed above.

-Front clip no pull dog harness will allow you to clip the dog leash directly to it in the middle of the dog’s chest, thereby providing perfect balance when there’s stimuli.
+Front clip no pull dog harness will allow you to clip the dog leash directly to it in the middle of the dog’s chest, thereby providing perfect balance when there are stimuli.

-To put the final nail into the coffin, front clip dog harnesses are more easily accepted by the dog, by the pet loving community and there's a lot less training required to start using them effectively.
+To put the final nail into the coffin, front clip dog harnesses are more easily accepted by the dog, by the pet-loving community, and there's much less training required to start using them effectively.
 Finally, they just look so damn good!

-If you want some advice on training dogs using front-clip dog harnesses, I recommend you reading some of these articles (I also linked to these above in the article):
+If you want some advice on training dogs using front-clip dog harnesses, I recommend you read some of these articles (I also linked to these above in the article):

 - The No-Pull Debate